wcjohnson/MQ2Lua/README.md

 ## Lua environment

 MQ2Lua creates a self-contained Lua environment when the plugin is launched.
+For user security reasons, the environment does not include any of Lua's builtin operating-system or I/O functions.
+Specifically, the following Lua builtin libraries are available, and no others:

+	string, table, package, coroutine, math, bit32

-The environment is based around the Lua module system.
+The environment is governed by the Lua module system.
 Upon initialization, the following module search paths are automatically added by the C code: ($MQ2_DIR is the directory where MacroQuest2.exe is located)

 	$MQ2_DIR/lua/?.lua